Skip to content

 Grok uses xAI web-grounded responses to synthesize answers with inline citations, similar to Gemini’s Google Search grounding approach.

-Grok search supports the standard query and count parameters.
 Provider-specific filters are not currently supported.